 Give it up for the team

 Again digging back to school days, being on a team meant going all out, focusing on the win.
 But what does, or what should, being on a team mean to you now?
 A team is a group of people with a full set of complementary skills required to complete a task, job, or project.
 Every word in the definition is important, so you may be wondering why we underlined complementarily?
 We’ll come back to that, but first, consider what it takes to win the game.

 In order to have a well-balanced team, each member should:

 - do his own part, confident that other members are doing their part and at the ready to contribute when needed; in other words, poised to catch that ball and throw it home.

-- share authority and responsibility for self management; in other words, let the other members know you’re in place to catch that pop-up ball
+- share authority and responsibility for self-management; in other words, let the other members know you’re in the place to catch that pop-up ball